boolsi/boolsi/README.md

 ### Target state

 Section `target state` is only applicable when executing `target` command.
-It defines target state or range of target states to look for in simulations.
+It defines the target state or range of target states to look for in simulations.

-Syntax is identical to that of `initial state` &mdash; state of each node must be specified as either `0`, `1`, or `any`, where `any` means that both `0` and `1` are acceptable in a target state.
+Syntax is identical to that of `initial state` &mdash; the state of each node must be specified as either `0`, `1`, or `any`, where `any` means that both `0` and `1` are acceptable in a target state.